aliakseimakarau/troika_ice40/README.md

 - Radiant project files for ICE40 FPGAs with VHDL source files
 - Example Board-Design
 - Eclipse project with code for STM32F302

+Just a small note ...
+A synthesized ICE40 Bitstream is included in the STM32-code (bitstream.h)

 If you like my work please consider donating: